andresr27/EKS-workshop/Readme.md

 !!!!
 This command returns unknown on target metric -> see method 2 to deploy metrics

 > kubectl autoscale deployment php-apache --cpu-percent=50 --min=1 --max=10

+This command should not return unknown for target CPU after a couple of minutes, if it happens look for the edit in the metric server deployment section.

+> kubectl get hpa -w

 Create new container to test: